 The city of Hull, and the lives of its inhabitants, has been shaped by its proximity and relationship to water.
-Through brand new projection and light installations commissioned by Absolutely Cultured, we’ll be exploring this issue – now even more pertinent than ever – through projection and light installations.
+Working in partnership with Living With Water, Yorkshire Water and the University of Hull, we’ll be exploring these issues – now even more pertinent than ever – through projection and light installations.

-We are excited to be working with artists Limbic Cinema, Vent Media and Hull-based Studio McGuire ,who have all drawn inspiration from the subject of “living with water”.
-Over a series of evenings, they will be bringing the city centre to life with moving animations, light installations and atmospheric music.
+We are excited to be working with artists Limbic Cinema, Vent Media and Hull-based Davy & Kristin McGuire ,who have all drawn inspiration from the subject of “living with water”.
+Over 22-24 October, 6:30-9:30pm, they will be bringing the city centre to life with moving animations, light installations and atmospheric music.

 To prepare for this public project, we worked with students and researchers from the University of Hull to unpack the theme of water.
 Participants took part in three creative workshops that covered a variety of topics, such as water as material and in memory, impacts of water on pollution and climate change, and water in symbolism, myth and superstition.

 Working with local residents in the Gipsyville area, we’re also approaching these ideas in weekly creative sessions, supported by Hull Libraries and local artists Andy Pea and Hull Carnival Arts.
 Families and young people are being encouraged to think about these topics while preparing for an upcoming parade around their neighbourhood on the opening night of FloodLights.

 What is the role of arts and culture in addressing the issues that affect society?